Philippines–United States relations: Visiting Forces Agreement

 The post-U.S. bases era saw U.S.–Philippine relations improve and broaden, with a prominent focus on economic and commercial ties while maintaining the importance of the security dimension.
 U.S. investment continued to play an important role in the Philippine economy, while a strong security relationship rested on the Mutual Defense Treaty (MDT) of 1951.
 In February 1998, U.S. and Philippine negotiators concluded the Visiting Forces Agreement (VFA), paving the way for increased military cooperation under the MDT.
 The agreement was approved by the Philippine Senate in May 1999 and entered into force on June 1, 1999.

 Under the VFA, the U.S. conducted ship visits to Philippine ports and resumed large combined military exercises with Philippine forces.
 Key events in the bilateral relationship included the July 4, 1996, declaration by President Ramos of Philippine-American Friendship Day in commemoration of the 50th anniversary of Philippine independence.
 Ramos visited the U.S. in April 1998, and then-President Estrada visited in July 2000.
 President Arroyo met with President Bush in an official working visit in November 2001 and made a state visit in Washington on May 19, 2003.
 President Bush made a state visit to the Philippines on October 18, 2003, during which he addressed a joint session of the Philippine Congress—the first American President to do so since Dwight D. Eisenhower.

 President Arroyo repeatedly stressed the close friendship between the Philippines and the U.S. and her desire to expand bilateral ties further.
 Both governments tried to revitalize and strengthen their partnership by working toward greater security, prosperity, and service to Filipinos and Americans alike.
 Inaugurated into office on the same day as President Bush, President Arroyo lent strong support to the Global War on Terrorism.
 In October 2003, the U.S. designated the Philippines as a major non-NATO ally.
 That same month, the Philippines joined the select group of countries to have ratified all 12 UN counterterrorism conventions.

 On February 7, 2020, President Rodrigo Duterte officially ordered the termination of the VFA as a response to an accumulation of a series of "disrespectful acts" by a few US senators directed against the sovereignty of the Republic of the Philippines.
 On February 11, 2020, the Philippine government officially notified the U.S. that it would be terminating the VFA.
 In response, Secretary of Defense Mark Esper called the move "unfortunate".
-President Trump said "I don't really mind if they would like to do that", as he claimed, "it will save a lot of money".
+President Donald Trump said "I don't really mind if they would like to do that", as he claimed, "it will save a lot of money".
 Duterte would later backtrack and suspended the process of termination in June and November 2020 before officially restoring the agreement in June 2021.